piercetu/TrafficParty/README.md

 (We produced trending design patterns to make next app fresh and competitive)

 ## How we built it
+** App development **
+- React Native to create the mobile application

 **User interface (UI):**
 - Figma (Mockups and Designs)
 - Adobe Illustrator (Illustrations)